-One of the most frequent types of accidental damage that can be done to patients while in hospital or being cared for is nerve damage.
-Even small nerve injuries can have lasting effects on your body, potentially causing severe pain and disability; if you have had any damage done as a result of improper medical care, you have the right to make a claim.
+Nerve damage is a common outcome of medical accidents due to poor treatment in hospitals or receiving care.
+Even small nerve injuries can have lasting effects on your body, potentially causing severe pain and disability.
+If you have suffered nerve damage due to improper medical care, you may have the right to make a claim.

-As with any injuries or damage as a result of medical treatment, it’s incredibly important that you speak to a medical negligence Solicitor specifically.
-A personal injury Solicitor will not have the kind of credentials and experience that are necessary to proving this case and making sure you have the best possible chance of walking away with compensation.
+As with any injuries or damage resulting from medical treatment, it is vitally important to speak with a medical negligence Solicitor (i.e. a legal professional who specialises solely in this field).
+A general personal injury Solicitor will not have the necessary credentials and experience necessary to prove such a case, and therefore make sure you have the best possible chance of receiving compensation.